 - Narrow the scope and outline: You want your guide to definitively cover a topic.
 Try and narrow down the scope of your topic and create a detailed outline before writing.

 - Graphics: Separate big blocks of texts with custom graphics to keep your readers engaged.

 - Find an influencer: If you’re able to find an influencer in your industry to link back to your page, you’ve struck gold.
-A great way to accomplish this is to document a success story using advice from their blog then send the link to the influencer.
+A great way to accomplish this is to document a success story using advice from their business blog and how it ranked, then send the link to the influencer.

 - Ideally, the influencer will link to your story as a testimonial giving you tons of exposure.

 3. Speed Things Up

 Did you know that 40 percent of users will abandon a website if it takes three seconds or longer to load?
 This drags down your bounce rate and ultimately reflects poorly on your blog.
 Google has a need for speed and wants to see that your site is efficient.
 Make things faster and you’ll see your rankings improve.

 Server response time has to do with a number of factors.
 Here are the most common ones and simple ways to improve:

 - Website Traffic: The more traffic, the slower your servers.
 Try and build servers that can adapt and scale to high traffic scenarios without sacrificing speed.